b-harvest/rescue-fatfinger/README.md

 - There was no easy & secure way to generate and broadcast a transaction by client-apps in early cosmoshub-1
 - Those 5 transactions are the only transactions with above 1,000ATOM fees in cosmoshub-1

-**We respectfully ask generosity of validators to donate 50% of mistakenly payed fees to the generator for the behalf of their delegators(It is still very thankful if validators donate more of less than 50% of mistakenly payed fees!)**
+**We respectfully ask generosity of validators to donate mistakenly payed fees to the generator for the behalf of their delegators(It is still very thankful if validators donate more of less than mistakenly payed fees!)**
 <br />
 <br />